shermy99/06-Juicy-Breakout/README.md

 I have provided a simple, generic brick breaker game, built in Godot.
 You can use the presentation as a guide or use your own imagination, but your assignment is to make the game feel more "juicy": kinetic, reactive, physical.

 Please list the features you add in the README.md.
 You will be awarded one point per feature you add (including a soundtrack and sound effects).
-Some of the features included in the presentation include:
+Some of the features demonstrated in the presentation include:
  - Changing the color of the paddle, ball, and blocks
  - Animate how the blocks and the paddle appear on the screen
  - Squeeze and stretch the paddle